wiseman-timelord/Ubuntu24-TweakInstall/README.md

 - hopefully whatever tweak or install you did worked out for you, if not, then I advise asking gpt/deepseek/grok/etc, and input the output you got from the terminal with your prompt.

 ### Notation:
+- This program is typically tested/updated when the creator does a new install of ubuntu 24.
 - Minimum Windows 10 for Vertio/Kvm/QEmu Drivers from `Virtio-Win-0.1.262.Iso`, Windows 7-81 did not complete Setup.
 - For `Ubuntu 24` Assistance, go for example, here `https://chatgpt.com/g/g-sQSBQqeR8-sysadmin-for-ubuntu-22-04` or here `https://chatgpt.com/g/g-OPkIvf0HN-java-21-postgresql-16`, and prompt mentioning your specific version is 24.xx.
 - Would make a better GPT for 24, but people also need to, go fund me or patreon, to assist in paying gpt subscription to do so again..